Qafeen/Laravue/README.md

 # build for production with minification
 npm run build
 ```

+1. All vue components file are placed in src folder.
+2. Currently Laravue is in development stage.
+3. Feel free to contribute and push help us to push Laravue on next level.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).